 - Compact and lightweight design (reduces operator fatigue)

-- Compatible with standard polypropylene plastic strapping
+- Compatible with standard polypropylene plastic straps

 - Ergonomic non-slip handle with controlled tolerances

-- Limited compatibility to 13-16 mm widths
+- Compatibility limited to 13-16 mm widths

-- Heat-treated steel jaws for intensive use
+- Jaws in heat-treated steel for intensive use

-- Non-slip grip for gloved hands
+- Non-slip grip for handling with gloves

 - Reinforced joints with controlled tolerances

-- Limited compatibility to 13-16 mm widths
+- Compatibility limited to 13-16 mm widths

 - Reinforced joints with controlled tolerances